uktrade/iigb-beta-content/content/beta/industries/automotive/sub-sectors/research-and-development/sections/support-and-incentives/en_US.md

 ---
-title: UK government support for automotive R&D
+title: UK government support for automotive research and development
 ---
 The UK government is absolutely committed to the continued success of the UK car industry by providing over £1.2 billion to automotive research funds, covering low-carbon propulsion, lightweight materials and Connected and Autonomous vehicles.